 You can also help support open access by considering giving your work a Creative Commons (CC) license.
 Some open access publishers are open to CC licenses and some journals are even distributed under creative commons licenses.
 Creative Commons licenses do not effect your copyrights, they are different things.

 You can also help support open access by contributing your work to open access journals or digital repositories.
 Remember that open access increases the visibility of your research and you as a scholar.
 It can also open the door to collaboration.
-Consider starting a SelectedWorks site to help highlight your research!
-The added benefit of a SelectedWorks site is that we can easily pull your eligible research into the ScholarWorks @ GSU.
+GSU faculty articles published under a Creative Commons license can easily be added to ScholarWorks @ GSU.